OEWG Chair releases Zero Draft and Rev 1 of the Final Report, setting stage for final talks

 The permanent mechanism will engage non-governmental stakeholders—such as businesses, NGOs, and academia—in a structured, ongoing, and meaningful way.

 Accredited stakeholders will be able to attend key sessions, submit written inputs, and deliver oral statements during dedicated stakeholder sessions.
 They may also speak after member states, time permitting and at the Chair’s discretion.
-Participation is consultative only—stakeholders would engage in a technical and objective manner.
+Participation is consultative only—stakeholders would engage in a technical and objective manner, and their contributions ‘shall remain apolitical in nature’.
 Negotiation and decision-making are exclusive prerogatives of member states.

 NGOs with ECOSOC consultative status may express their interest in participating in the mechanism’s plenary sessions and review conferences by informing the Secretariat.
 Other relevant and competent stakeholders (beyond those with ECOSOC status) can also apply for accreditation.
 Accreditation will be granted on a non-objection basis and remain valid for each five-year cycle, with applications accepted annually.

 If a member state objects to accrediting a stakeholder, it must inform the Chair and may voluntarily share the general reason for the objection.
 The Chair will then consult informally with all member states for up to three months to try to resolve the concern and facilitate accreditation.
 After the consultations, if the Chair believes consensus has been reached, the Chair may propose confirming the accreditation.
-If consensus is not yet possible, the Chair will continue informal consultations.
+If consensus is not yet possible, the Chair will continue informal consultations; The Chair may re-introduce accreditation of certain applicants again, based on a sense that consensus may appear.

 The Chair will also hold informal or virtual meetings with stakeholders during intersessional periods.
 Finally, this stakeholder engagement model is unique to the permanent mechanism and does not set a precedent for other UN processes.